MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 - To pause immediately the index operation, you can stop (Ctrl-C) the ongoing command, execute the [ALTER INDEX](alter-index-transact-sql.md) PAUSE command, or execute the `KILL <session_id>` command.
 Once the command is paused, it can be resumed using [ALTER INDEX](alter-index-transact-sql.md) command.
 - Re-executing the original `CREATE INDEX` statement for resumable index, automatically resumes a paused index create operation.
 - The `SORT_IN_TEMPDB = ON` option is not supported for resumable index.
-- The DDL command with `RESUMABLE = ON` cannot be executed inside an explicit transaction (cannot be part of begin `TRAN ...
+- The DDL command with `RESUMABLE = ON` can't be executed inside an explicit transaction (can't be part of begin `TRAN ...
 COMMIT` block).
 - To resume/abort an index create/rebuild, use the [ALTER INDEX](alter-index-transact-sql.md) T-SQL syntax

 > [!NOTE]